The 20 Best Western Movie Actors Ranked

 No one embodies cinematic charisma quite like Steve McQueen, also known as the "King of Cool."
 McQueen starred as cinematic antiheroes throughout the rise of the counterculture movement of the '60s that swept the industry, and his grim cynicism was distinct from the more prim and proper heroes of the Golden Age of Hollywood.
 The '60s saw McQueen frequently appearing in crime movie classics like "Bullitt," "The Thomas Crown Affair," "The Great Escape," and "Papillion," but Westerns made up an important part of his filmography.

 McQueen's gruff, rarely verbose persona made him a perfect fit for darker Western projects, and he delivered a layered performance in the 1966 western thriller "Nevada Smith."
 The titular character begins as idealistic, but grows hardened after his parents are murdered.
-In his later career, McQueen helped shape the modern era neo-western with roles as the hooligan Boon Hoggenbeck in "The Reivers," former rodeo champion Junior Bonner in "Junior Bonner," and the titular aging gunman in "Tom Horn."
+In his later career, McQueen helped shape the modern era neo-Western with roles as the hooligan Boon Hoggenbeck in "The Reivers," former rodeo champion Junior Bonner in "Junior Bonner," and the titular aging gunman in "Tom Horn."

 7. Eli Wallach

-Western films are successful in showing the moral grayness of humanity, and as a result not every character fits the traditional mold of a straight-laced hero or villain.
+Western films are successful in showing the moral grayness of humanity, and as a result, not every character fits the traditional mold of a straight-laced hero or villain.
 It gives actors more freedom to have nuanced roles and gives "character actors" a chance to participate.
 There are few character actors in film history more eclectic in their role selection than Eli Wallach, whose seven decades in Hollywood saw him working within nearly every genre.

-Wallach is tied to some of the most famous Westerns in history, as he represents the "ugly" side of the central trio in Leone's classic "The Good, The Bad, and The Ugly."
-His character, Tuco Benedicto Pacífico Juan María Ramírez, truly represents a centerpoint between Clint Eastwood's nobel hero "Blondie" and Lee Van Cleef's remorseless assassin "Angel Eyes;" Tuco would never still out his neck to protect the innocent, but he doesn't harbor the same capacity for violence that "Angel Eyes" has.
+Wallach is tied to some of the most famous Westerns in history, as he represents the "ugly" side of the central trio in Leone's classic "The Good, the Bad and the Ugly."
+His character, Tuco Benedicto Pacífico Juan María Ramírez, truly represents a center point between Clint Eastwood's noble hero Blondie and Lee Van Cleef's remorseless assassin Angel Eyes; Tuco would never still out his neck to protect the innocent, but he doesn't harbor the same capacity for violence that Angel Eyes has.
 Tuco and Blondie's reluctant alliance is one of the most entertaining aspects of the beloved classic.

 6. Franco Nero

-It takes a singular performance to launch an icon that permeates to this day, but that's exactly what Italian actor Franco Nero did with his incredible performance in the 1966 spaghetti western "Django."
-The grizzly, stylized action thriller starred Nero as a former Union soldier traveling between border towns during the immediate aftermath of the Civil War.
+It takes a singular performance to launch an icon that permeates to this day, but that's exactly what Italian actor Franco Nero did with his incredible performance in the 1966 spaghetti Western "Django."
+The grisly, stylized action thriller starred Nero as a former Union soldier traveling between border towns during the immediate aftermath of the Civil War.
 Django comes to the aid of peaceful villagers caught in the midst of a gang war, and he ruthlessly dispatches with countless villains.

 Outside of his signature role, Nero starred in other spaghetti Westerns as similarly grim characters.
 He had notable roles in "Massacre Time," "Texas, Adios," and "The Mercenary."